 Presentations are not offered by the University, but we do arrange our own tour.

-- Cultural study visit: Our study centre, St. Chad’s College, is in the middle of a UNESCO world heritage site, and today we explore more of that site, dominated by its Cathedral and its Castle.
+– City visit (Discovery focus): Our study centre, St. Chad’s College, is in the middle of a UNESCO world heritage site, and today we explore more of that site, dominated by its Cathedral and its Castle.
 To assist us, we visit the impressive Museum of Archaeology.

 Newcastle-upon-Tyne (half-day study visit)